betoceccato/Raspberry-pi/README.md

 # The basics

-## 1. Download and Installing the OS
+## 1. Downloading and installing the OS

 References: